gustavorayos/Chords/README.md

 ## Getting Started

-Shellchords is designed with a simple GUI and meant to be executed as a bash script.

 ### Prerequisites

 * Unix based system with bash v4 or above installed (tested on MacBook with latest Bash installed through homebrew) OR